That’s the most common question I hear — aside from, “What is wrong with you, Neal?”

 Tip: Don’t be the typical “business networker.”
 Don’t bounce from person to person shaking hands, fake-smiling, repeating first names every sentence, and handing out business cards.
 Be legitimate.
 Make real connections.
 People aren’t oblivious to hucksters.

-The other side of the networking coin—word of mouth—comes from building up a client base, having lots of contacts, and building a personal brand for yourself (with your blog, portfolio, and templates you've built).
+The other side of the networking coin — word of mouth — comes from building a client base, having lots of contacts, and building a personal brand for yourself (with your blog, portfolio, and templates you've built).

 Personally, I turn down spontaneous contract offers on a weekly basis, which are all the result of word of mouth and networking I did many months ago.